Rheinische Zeitung: Suppression

 With the paper's fortunes on the rise, the Rheinische Zeitung continued to draw the government's ire, with the publication in January 1843 of a series of articles documenting the government's refusal to take seriously the complaints of the local peasantry.
-A defiant tone of some published correspondence and growing sentiment for democracy among the populus further alienated the authorities.
+A defiant tone of some published correspondence and growing sentiment for democracy among the populace further alienated the authorities.
 On 21 January 1843 the Cabinet, with the King in attendance, decided that the Rheinische Zeitung should be suppressed.

 The intelligentsia of the Rhineland saw the suppression of the newspaper as a personal affront and a delegation was sent to Berlin in an attempt to forestall the paper's final closure.
 Subscriptions had risen to more than 3,000—very few German papers of the day were larger and none more widely quoted.
 Moreover, thousands of citizens signed petitions calling for the publication's continuation.

 Regardless of the appeals of the citizenry on behalf of the paper, King Friedrich Wilhelm IV refused to grant an audience to hear a personal appeal and the mass of public petitions gathered were pointedly ignored.

 In desperation shareholders in the paper demanded that the Rheinische Zeitung tone down its aggressive political line, a move which prompted Marx to submit his resignation as editor on 17 March 1843.
 The local censor was enthusiastic about this change in the newspaper's staff, noting that a "really moderate though insignificant man" named Oppenheim had taken over the editorial chair and recommending that the decision to close the paper be reversed.
+The paper was shut down regardless on 31 March.